AdamSobieski/Foundation/Notes/Selecting Events with Style.md

 ## Selecting Events

-A special-purpose CSS property, `log` could be used to indicate whether or not to log selected events.
+A special-purpose CSS property, `log`, could be used to indicate whether or not to log selected events.

 ```css
 .cls1 { log: true; }